criszst/bookApp/README.md

 # Functions
 - Search for books with the Google Books API and show their details

-- Read a free sample of Google Books
+- Read a free sample of a book with the Google Books service